SMALL CRAFT ADVISORY ISSUED FOR THE BRITISH VIRGIN ISLANDS

 Locations to be affected: Mainly open waters on the Atlantic or eastern sides of the islands.

+Timing: Until Thursday.
+The worst conditions are likely Monday night and or Tuesday.

 Synopsis: Fresh winds are causing a combination of wind waves and wind swells to reach hazardous levels, mainly in open waters.
-The threat level to the life, livelihood, property and infrastructure of mariners is moderate, with the potential for significant impacts.
+The threat level to the life, livelihood, property and infrastructure of mariners is high, with the potential for extensive impacts.

 Potential Impacts: Loss of life at sea; injuries to mariners; damage or loss of boats and marine equipment; financial losses; disruption of fisheries and scarcity of fish products and disruption to marine transportation.